-- 1) All personnel involved in lifting operations shall be qualified, competent, and fit for duty - 2) Cranes and lifting equipment shall be certified, maintained, and operated in accordance with applicable laws, rules, regulations, and client's requirements - 3) Risk Assessment (RA) shall be provided prior to all lifting operations - 4) Approved lift plan and PTW is required for lifts over 50 tons, man-riding operations, and afloat lifting zones - 5) Lifting equipment shall as a minimum be inspected and re-certified by a competent person or authority at 12-month intervals, if not otherwise specified by local or national regulations - 6) Prior to use, lifting equipment shall be subject to visual inspections, verification of certificates, and colour coded in accordance with local procedure - 7) Special precautions shall be made to ensure: - a.
-Sufficient number of personnel is present - b.
+- 1) Approved lift plan and PTW is required for lifts over 50 tons, man-riding operations, and afloat lifting zones - 2) All personnel involved in lifting operations shall be qualified, competent, and fit for duty - 3) Cranes and lifting equipment shall be certified, maintained, and operated in accordance with applicable laws, regulations, rules, and client's requirements - 4) Risk Assessment (RA) shall be provided prior to all lifting operations - 5) Lifting equipment shall as a minimum be inspected and re-certified by a competent person or authority at 12-month intervals, if not otherwise specified by local or national regulations - 6) Prior to use, lifting equipment shall be subject to visual inspections, verification of certificates, and colour coded in accordance with local procedure - 7) Special precautions shall be made to ensure: - a.
+Sufficient number of personnel present - b.
 Pre-use inspection of all lifting equipment - c.
 Weather conditions are within the defined safety margins - d.
 Sufficient lighting in the lifting area - e.
-Good radio communications and procedures - f.
+Good radio communications, hand signals, and procedures - f.
 Shackles for lifting shall be 4-part type (body, bolt, nut, locking pin).
 Cotter pins shall be used on all permanent lifting arrangements, locking clips may be used on temporary lifting arrangements - g.
 Bolts are equipped with cotter pins or equivalent - h.
-Lifting equipment and lifting points have Safe Working Load (SWL) clearly marked - i.
+Lifting equipment and lifting points are clearly marked with SWL or WLL - .
 Suitable storage is provided to prevent physical damage or deterioration - 8) Vessels: Red/white no-access barriers shall be established around the lifting zone.
-Onshore sites: The work responsible shall ensure that people do not accidently enter the lifting zone, i.e. by using signage, guards, blocking the access roads and paths, or by using red/white no-access barriers - 9) Minimum 2 m distance to the load when lifting.
+Onshore sites: The work responsible shall ensure that people do not accidently enter the lifting zone, i.e., by using signage, guards, blocking the access roads and paths, or by using red/white no-access barriers - 9) Never walk or work under a suspended load - 10) Minimum 2 m distance to the load when lifting.
 No direct contact between people and load.
-However, when the load is at 0.5 m from touch-down, contact may be made for final positioning - 10) The Lift Supervisor holds the responsibility of coordinating the lift with the lifting team and shall be able to communicate clearly with the team during all sequences of the lift - 11) Conduct Toolbox Talk (TBT)/Take2 before work starts
+When the load is at 0.5 m from touch-down, contact may be made for final positioning - 11) The Lift Supervisor holds the responsibility of coordinating the lift with the lifting team and shall be able to communicate clearly with the team during all sequences of the lift - 12) Conduct Toolbox Talk (TBT) and Take2 before work starts